2018 cannot get enough of bacteria. The microscopic trend has seen them added to our drinks, our fermented foods and now even our face creams.

 Probably not.
 This is because all of the probiotics in skincare are dead!
 You simply can’t put live bacteria into a product sold off the shelf, the whole reason preservatives exist is to keep the product fresh and stop it from going rancid by killing off any live bacteria.
 There are some studies to say that the dead bacteria could in theory help train your immune system to build resilience and be healthier but they are weakly supported by hard evidence at this moment in time.

-The verdict?
 If you have dry or sensitive skin, it would probably be more worthwhile investing in a good cleanser that supports your skin’s natural function, as opposed to slathering on bacterial corpses this year.